Add water to your garden using a fibreglass container pond:

 Chlorine Guard: recommended if you have to use tap water to fill or top up your container pond.

-We continue to encourage gardeners to add water to any garden space, however small, to encourage wildlife to visit.
+We always encourage gardeners to add water to any garden space, however small, to encourage wildlife to visit.

 For more details please read our Tips and Advice: 'How to add a container pond to your garden'